arsenijesavic/lieandtheftaspractice.art/src/pages/team/miloš-janjić.md

 type: member
 order: 5
 ---
-(Belgrade, RS, 1994)
-Lives in Belgrade and currently fnishing studies of leather fashion designe at Belgrade Polytechnic College of AppliStudies, but he is also interested in costume designe, eco fashion designe, visual art.
+Miloš Janjić, (Belgrade, RS, 1994.) is at his final year of leather fashion design studies at the Belgrade Polytechnic College of Applied Studies.
+Since 2016 he is actively participating in the field of contemporary dance and performance.
+Besides that he is also interested in inclusive art projects within the marginalized youth social groups.
-Since 2016. collects non-formal education and performance expirience in field of contemporary dance and performance, in numerous workshops, projects, dance and theatre performances.
-Interested in youth work through the art and inclusive art with marginalized social groups.